kevingoos/GPSDLib/README.md

 # GPSD-CSharp-Library
-A library for connecting to a GPSD service in C#.
-(There is no official support by the developers for C#)
+A library for connecting to a GPSD (GPS Deamon) service in C#.
+This library is not official support by the developers of GPSD.